jrcmalunay/DSI-SF-1-JRCMALUNAY/README.md

 # DSI-SF-1-JRCMALUNAY

-This is my student repo.
+### Graduate of General Assembly's DSI Program

-Projects, challenges, etc.
+This repository contains all of my projects.